tgree/lokios/README.md

 # Typical build/test cycle

 qemu comes preinstalled in the docker image, so you can just test your changes immediately from the command line.
-This version of the qemu invocation sets up TCP forwarding on localhost port 12345 into guest port 12345.
-This can be used to initiate a TCP connection from the docker container to the lokios kernel for testing purposes (say, by using the telnet tool):
+This version of the qemu invocation sets up TCP forwarding on localhost ports 12345/6 into guest ports 12345/6.
+This can be used to initiate a TCP connection from the docker container to the lokios kernel for testing purposes (say, by using the telnet tool to 12345 or issuing wapi operations on 12346):

 ```
-make -j && qemu-system-x86_64 -cpu qemu64,+popcnt -drive file=bin/lokios.elf.mbr,format=raw -smp 4 -nographic -device isa-debug-exit -device virtio-net-pci,netdev=net0,disable-legacy=on,disable-modern=off,vectors=4 -netdev user,id=net0,hostfwd=tcp::12345-:12345 -object filter-dump,id=dump0,netdev=net0,file=net0dump.pcap -m 64M
+make -j && qemu-system-x86_64 -cpu qemu64,+popcnt -drive file=bin/lokios.elf.mbr,format=raw -smp 4 -nographic -device isa-debug-exit -device virtio-net-pci,netdev=net0,disable-legacy=on,disable-modern=off,vectors=4 -netdev user,id=net0,hostfwd=tcp::12345-:12345,hostfwd=tcp::12346-:12346 -object filter-dump,id=dump0,netdev=net0,file=net0dump.pcap -m 64M
 ```

 To exit qemu: Type Ctrl-A X.  Or, if you are within tmux: Ctrl-A A X.